The Healing Touch: Canine Acupressure for Anxiety, Pain Relief, and Whole-Body Wellness at Home

 Working With a Veterinarian

-Acupressure is an additional therapy, not a replacement for veterinary care.
-For proactive care seek help from an appropriately qualified canine acupressure practitioner, Like our TBC group moderator and good friend, Kimberly Peri who is a qualified and certified tall grass acupressure practitioner based in Phoenix, Arizona.
-For chronic or complex conditions, consult a Certified Veterinary Acupuncturist (CVA).
-They can create a personalised plan while teaching safe home techniques.
+For proactive care, further learning or consultation, seek help from an appropriately qualified canine acupressure practitioner, Like our TBC group moderator and good friend, Kimberly Peri of “In Harmony Integrated Wellnesswho is a qualified and certified Tallgrass Animal Acupressure Institute practitioner based in Phoenix, Arizona.

 Most dogs show improvement within four to six sessions.
 Once they feel more comfortable, monthly maintenance sessions can help sustain mobility and emotional balance.